therealOri/C0mptCrypt/README.md

     C0mptCrypt - An object-oriented, minamalistic, simple encryption library in Python.
 </h1>
 <p align="center">
-    C0mptCrypt allows you to encrypt strings of text via AES, and decrypt that text.
-It can only be decrypted using C0mptCrypt and not by random online tools.
+    C0mptCrypt allows you to encrypt and decrypt strings of text via AES.
+Your encrypted data/strings can only be decrypted using either your own custom key you set before encrypting said data, or by using C0mptCrypt's default key options.
 You can use this for a variety of things from creating passwords, to encrypting HWIDs and much more!.
+Making AES encryption a little bit easier!
 </p>

 <h1></h1>